 - demonstration of military service learning

 Some certifications awarded by accrediting organizations are given automatic academic credit at YSU once proper paperwork is completed and proof of certification is presented.
 Please visit the Prior Learning Assessment Crosswalks webpage and look at crosswalks.
 If you feel as though you have life experiences that warrant Prior Learning Assessment credit, please reach out to your academic advisor or department chair to discuss the credits in which you may qualify.
-If you are uncertain if you are eligible and what type of documentation you will need, please contact the Coordinator, Kim Verdone at email@example.com for assistance with the required paperwork for obtaining the credit.
+If you are uncertain if you are eligible and what type of documentation you will need, please contact the Coordinator, Kim Verdone at email@example.com for assistance.

 For more information regarding PLA credit and guidelines, please see the Prior Learning Assessment website.

 The US Military is considered one of the finest training institutions in the world.
 Every Veteran or currently serving military student is entitled to a review of his or her military training to determine if college credit can be awarded.